 Reticulate Whipray

-The reticulate whipray, also known as the honeycomb stingray (Himantura uarnak), is a stingray species found in the western 🌊 Indian Ocean, including the 🌊 Red Sea, Natal, and the Arabian Sea.
+The reticulate whipray, also known as the honeycomb stingray (Himantura uarnak), is a stingray species found in the undefined, including the 🌊 Red Sea, Natal, and the Arabian Sea.
 It is also found in the eastern Mediterranean as a Lessepsian transmigrant.
 This large species can reach a width of 2 m (6.6 ft) and is characterized by its diamond-shaped pectoral fin disc and long tail without fin folds.
 The name "reticulate whipray" refers to its intricate dorsal color pattern of small dark spots on a lighter background.
 However, due to its similarity to other large spotted stingrays in the Indo-Pacific and the variation in its coloration with age and location, there has been confusion regarding its taxonomy.

 The reticulate whipray is a predator, feeding on bottom-dwelling invertebrates and bony fishes.
 It is aplacental viviparous, meaning the developing embryos are initially nourished by yolk and later by histotroph ("uterine milk").
 Females give birth to litters of up to five pups after a gestation period of one year.
 This species is fished for its meat, skin, cartilage, and other purposes in certain parts of the 🌊 Indian Ocean.
 However, its large size, preference for inshore habitats, and low rate of reproduction make it highly susceptible to population depletion.
 Additionally, extensive habitat degradation poses a significant threat to its survival.
 As a result, the International Union for Conservation of Nature (IUCN) has classified the reticulate whipray as Endangered.